oracle/node-oracledb/INSTALL.md

 ### 2.3 Install the add-on

-If you are behind a firewall, you may need to set your proxy, for
+If you are behind a firewall you may need to set your proxy, for
 example:

 ```